New Zealand hosts virtual APEC leaders' summit, focusing on pandemic recovery

 By Praveen Menon and David Brunnstrom

-WELLINGTON/WASHINGTON, Nov 8 (Reuters) - Leaders of the Asia-Pacific trade group APEC will focus on the region's economic recovery from the coronavirus pandemic, emphasising supply chain support and decarbonising economies, at virtual talks that begin on Monday.
+WELLINGTON/WASHINGTON, Nov 8 (Reuters) - Leaders of the Asia-Pacific trade group APEC will focus on the region's economic recovery from the coronavirus pandemic, emphasising supply chain support and decarbonising economies, at virtual talks that begin this week.

 Tensions are expected, however, during this week's talks among the 21-economy group over Taiwan's bid to join a regional trade pact and the United States' bid to host the 2023 round of meetings.